WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### isScreenshotPolicyEnabled( callback )
-Use this API to determine of automatic screenshots are enabled by policy.
 <details>
-<summary>more...</summary>
+<summary>Use this API to determine of automatic screenshots are enabled by policy.</summary>

 Parameters:
 -  callback is a function which expects a boolean value